 Biography and research overview

-Dr Nuria Porta is a Principal Statistician at the Cancer Research UK-funded Clinical Trials and Statistics Unit at The Institute of Cancer Research (ICR-CTSU), London, United Kingdom.
+Dr Nuria Porta is a Lead Statistician at the Cancer Research UK-funded Clinical Trials and Statistics Unit at The Institute of Cancer Research (ICR-CTSU), London, United Kingdom.
 With more than 10 years’ experience in the design, methodology and analysis of clinical trials, and a strong methodology background in survival analysis methods, she currently oversees the methodological aspects from design to analysis in a number of trials predominantly in urological cancers, with particular focus in bladder and metastatic castration-resistant prostate cancer (mCRPC).

 Her current research interests are prospective evaluation of imaging interventions, and qualification of novel imaging endpoints and biomarkers of response into clinical practice.
 She leads the methodological development of an emerging portfolio of imaging trials within ICR-CTSU.
 She is also interested in maximising the use of data collected within a clinical trial, in particular to better describe the prognosis of a patient over time using dynamic prediction models.